We may receive compensation when you click on links to products from our partners.

 As stated in the law, the following actions are deemed illegal under the Eliminating Kickbacks in Recovery Act:

-- Accepting any type of commission in any way and form in exchange of referrals to a clinics, laboratories, recovery centers, and such
+- Accepting any type of commission in any way and form in exchange for referrals to clinics, laboratories, recovery centers, and such

-- Giving out any kind of payments to clinics, laboratories, recovery centers, and such-
+- Giving out any payments to clinics, laboratories, recovery centers, and such-

 - to be able to gain referrals in any way, or

-- to use any sort of services in return
+- to use any sort of service in return

 Whoever is found doing these will be sanctioned to pay a $200,000 fine or imprisoned for up to 20 years.
 Both sanctions can be given out at the same time.
 Also, these disciplinary actions are given per occurrence.